PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 ```
 ### Behavior :
 - If the user approved the transaction in the wallet, the response is the transaction hash.
-- If the user rejected the transaction in the wallet, the function throw an error.
+- If the user rejected the transaction in the wallet, the function throw an error TBD.
 ### Example :
 ```typescript
 const contractAddress = "0x697d3bc2e38d57752c28be0432771f4312d070174ae54eef67dd29e4afb174";